Christian Walker Preview, Player Props: Diamondbacks vs. Reds

 Christian Walker At The Plate

+- Walker has 125 hits, which leads Arizona hitters this season, while batting .269 with 62 extra-base hits.

-- Among the qualifying hitters in baseball, his batting average ranks 44th, his on-base percentage ranks 39th, and he is ninth in the league in slugging.
+- Among qualified hitters in baseball, he ranks 46th in batting average, 39th in on-base percentage, and 10th in slugging.

-- Walker has had at least one RBI in 40.7% of his games this year (50 of 123), with two or more RBI 19 times (15.4%).
-He has also accounted for three or more of his team's runs in 10 contests.
+- In 40.3% of his games this year, Walker has notched at least one RBI.
+In 19 of those games (15.3%) he recorded more than one RBI, while accounting for three or more of his team's runs in 10 contests.

-- In 57 of 123 games this year, he has scored, and eight of those games included multiple runs.
+- He has scored in 57 games this season (46.0%), including multiple runs in eight games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.